-Most of my work is about the mundane, of which I find and hopefully translate a beauty within it.
+Most of my work is about the mundane, which I find and hopefully translate a beauty within it.
 All my works start with me going out with my camera and taking photographs (on film) of things that appeal to me.
 It could be a whole building or maybe just an element of it, like a staircase or railing or a crane perched on the top.

-I have a slightly laborious process from photo to finished canvas: I do not project the image then paint, I will draw and scale up what I will paint a few times, but this gives me a better understanding of the image and the geometry that makes it up.
-Its a process I could simplify now in the age of the computer but one that I get pleasure from so won’t!
+I have a slightly laborious process from photo to finished canvas: I do not project the image and then paint, I will draw and scale up what I will paint a few times, but this gives me a better understanding of the image and the geometry that makes it up.
+It's a process I could simplify now in the age of the computer but one that I get pleasure from so won't!